Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Free stent expansion simulation

 The elasto-plastic properties of the stent material characterize its deformation during and after the balloon inflation.
 The stent deforms elastically up to a certain yield point and plastically beyond this point.
 Once the external force diminishes, i.e., the balloon deflates completely, the elastic part of the stent deformation is reverted and the plastic deformation remains.
 Hence, an elastic recoil reduces the post-procedure diameter from its maximum value.
-In this case, we observe a slight elastic recoil; the post-procedure diameter is $\unit[2.08]{mm}$.
-We computed an absolute stent elastic recoil of $\unit[0.43]{mm}$, i.e., $\unit[17.13]{\%}$.
+In this case, we observe a slight elastic recoil; the post-procedure diameter is $\unit[2.31]{mm}$.
+We computed an absolute stent elastic recoil of $\unit[0.28]{mm}$, i.e., $\unit[10.8]{\%}$.
 Clinical studies suggest a mean elastic recoil of $\unit[10.02]{\%}$ with a standard deviation of $\unit[5.87]{\%}$, depending on the initial configurations and stenting devices used~\cite{aziz_stent_2006}.
-The deviation can be attributed to the simplification of the stent geometry, i.e., the neglection of the rounded connections within the stent crowns leads to a slightly different bending behavior.